24flopp/floppacli/README.md

 ```
 You can edit it however you like, I added comments where you can edit stuff.
 Make sure you have [node.js](https://nodejs.org) installed!
+Run `node index.js` to see the CLI!
+CTRL+C to exit.
+You can put this in C:\Users\user\cli.js so whenever you press Win+R (Windows) and type cli, this opens!